Raleigh Infant Adoption Attorneys

 Are you looking to adopt an infant?
 If so, the Raleigh infant adoption attorneys of Marshall & Taylor PLLC can provide you the experienced legal counsel you need for this often-complicated process.

 Domestic infant adoption refers to those situations where a birth mother voluntarily places her baby for adoption in the United States.
 Adoptive parents have two options in North Carolina: agency adoptions that are run through the North Carolina Division of Social Services or private infant adoptions.
 In either case, the process does not begin until a child is born.
-An advantage of a domestic infant adoption compared to an international adoption is that the adoptive parents are given the opportunity to experience the child’s life from the very beginning.
-However, while the outcome of adopting a newborn can be joyous, the process for adoption in North Carolina can be quite complex, and the laws governing it are strictly applied.
+While the outcome of adopting a newborn can be joyous, the process for adoption in North Carolina can be quite complex, and the laws governing it are strictly applied.
 If you are considering infant adoption, the experienced team at Marshall & Taylor PLLC can help you make sure that no legal matter goes unchecked.

 When considering whether or not to pursue adoption, it is crucial that adoptive parents surround themselves with a knowledgeable and competent support system that truly understands the process.
 Engaging an experienced adoption lawyer is an important part of ensuring that your adoption proceeds smoothly and is not challenged.
 Our compassionate family law attorneys understand and appreciate the obstacles adoptive parents face.
 Allow the accomplished team of Raleigh infant adoption attorneys at Marshall & Taylor PLLC to handle the process from start to finish so that you can focus on the joy that will come from it all.